🕑 Reading time: 1 minute

 The gross command area is the total area bounded within the irrigation boundary of the project that can be irrigated economically without bothering about the limitation of quantity of water available.

-The gross command area includes Cultivable Area and Un-cultivable Area.
-The examples of un-cultivable area includes ponds, residential areas, reserved forests and roads.
+The gross command area includes the cultivable area and un-cultivable area.
+The examples of the un-cultivable area include ponds, residential areas, reserved forests and roads.

 A doab is an area between two drainages.
 When a canal system lies on a doab, the irrigation is economical.
 Here, the gross command area is the area enclosed by the drainages on both the sides and hence G.C.A forms the geographical area of the doab.